Mahopac Central School District: 2019 mascot controversy

 The District then conducted its own historical investigation into the origins of the mascot.

 The first inhabitants of the land that is today Mahopac were members of the Algonquin people.
 In addition, the District had previously been advised by the town historian that descendants of the Algonquin people in fact appreciated and took great pride in the District using the nickname and did not want the District to abandon its use.

 The District ultimately determined that it would, accordingly, maintain the mascot."

-“The Indians mascot and logo that have been fixtures in the Mahopac School District for decades will soon be eliminated.
 During a Jan.
-17 Board of Education work session, Superintendent of Schools Christine Tona unveiled a plan for the district to choose a new mascot name by June 30, with full implementation no later than June 30, 2025.
+17 Board of Education work session, Tona unveiled a plan for the district to choose a new mascot name by June 30, with full implementation no later than June 30, 2025.

-“While I have not been in the Mahopac community for very long, I know that the Mahopac Indians mascot has been a longstanding tradition used to recognize the indigenous people who have lived in our beautiful community long before all of us,” Tona stated.

-“Our objective is to select a new mascot that embodies the Mahopac spirit, provides school district recognition, and invokes pride and enthusiasm,” she added.
+"While I have not been in the Mahopac community for very long, I know that the Mahopac Indians mascot has been a longstanding tradition used to recognize the indigenous people who have lived in our beautiful community long before all of us,” Tona stated.
+Our objective is to select a new mascot that embodies the Mahopac spirit, provides school district recognition, and invokes pride and enthusiasm,” she added".

-The Mahopac School District is one of about 2,000 nationwide that still use a Native American as a mascot, but state officials have threatened to withhold state aid for any that may be in “willful violation” of The Dignity For All Students Act.”
-About 60 districts in New York still use a Native American mascot or logo.”
+The Mahopac School District is one of about 2,000 school districts nationwide, and of about 60 in New York as of 2023, that still use a Native American as a mascot.
+This caused conflict with the New York state officials, who have threatened to withhold state aid for any school district that may be in "willful violation" of the Dignity For All Students Act.